Lanzarote Tourist Information

 Whether you’re travelling with young children or you’re an adrenaline junkie waterspouts enthusiast, there are so many beaches in Lanzarote that you’ll be able to find just the right one for your needs.
 Some favourites include:

-Family Beaches: Not surprisingly Playa Grande in Puerto Del Carmen is the busiest in Lanzarote.
+Playa Grande: Not surprisingly Playa Grande in Puerto Del Carmen is the busiest in Lanzarote.
 It is a long, sandy beach with excellent facilities which is overlooked by a long promenade which is home to many of the resort’s shops, bars and restaurants.
-Two of the other busiest beaches are Playa Blanca and Playa Dorada on the south coast which are also family favourites thanks to their calm waters where children can swim safely.

-Off the Beaten Track: Located on the island’s southern tip within the Monumento Nacional de los Ajaches is the beautiful Playa del Papagayo which is made up of a series of small coves which have fine white sands and crystal clear waters.
+Playa del Papagayo: This famous beach is also located close to Playa Blanca within the Monumento Nacional de los Ajaches.
+It is made up of a series of small coves which have fine white sands and crystal clear waters.
 Although not easily accessible, these beaches are amongst the most popular in Lanzarote.
-Some of the beaches are designated as naturist beaches, most notably Caleta del Congrio.
 Bus #30 from Playa Blanca drops passengers off within a 20 minute walk of the beach, otherwise you can travel by car to Playa Mujeres or Playa del Pozo then walk between beaches.
+There are boat trips from Puerto Calero to the Papagayo Beaches for tourists staying up the coast in Puerto del Carmen and Costa Teguise.

 Playa del Papagayo